 - Foods with a lot of sugar, such as jams and sweet relish.

 If you try to freeze dry fatty foods, the fat will melt during the process.
-You will end up with a disgusting fatty coating all inside your freeze dryer machine!!!
+You will end up with a disgusting greasy coating all inside your freeze dryer machine!!!

 As for sugary foods, the issue is that sugar binds to water.
 So, the water will get trapped inside any sugary foods.
 Natural fruits are generally okay (though very sugary fruits will take a long cycle).
 Don’t try to freeze dry jams or jellies though.